mv/pg-replica-test/README.md

 ### 2. Why using Postgres Log Shipping and not Streaming?

-WAL Log Shipping proved to be very simple to setup with minimal configuration, and no need of any specific network setup.
+WAL Log Shipping proved to be very simple to setup with minimal configuration.

+Streaming configuration can be done in a future next step.

 At configuration level `postgresql.conf` of each server must have: